teenight/JavaOne/README.md

 <br />
 These are my own works in class COMP1210.
 <br />
-I just want to store my code here.
+I just want to store my code here.:simple_smile: